Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-29_WhatToExpectInNet7/Index.md

 ### Minimal APIs Improvements

-Minimal APIs were introduced in .Net 6 to allow you to create lightweight APIs without the overhead of controllers.
+Minimal APIs were introduced in .NET 6 to allow you to create lightweight APIs without the overhead of controllers.
 These APIs have seen massive improvements with the introduction of the new Microsoft.AspNetCore.OpenApi package to provide APIs for interacting with the OpenAPI specification in minimal APIs.

 Also, endpoint filters will allow you to implement crosscutting concerns that you can only do with controllers using action filters today.

-## Will Blazorise Components Support .NET7
+## Will Blazorise Components Support .NET 7

-Blazorise v1.1 will ship with support for .NET 7.
-We will also implement the required keywords in certain places.
-Other features like INumber interfaces for generic components like NumericEdit and NumericPicker are considered breaking changes and will be available in Blazorise v2.0.
+Blazorise v1.1 will ship with basic support for .NET 7.
+We will also implement the `required` keywords in certain places.
+Other features like `INumber` constraint for generic components like NumericEdit and NumericPicker are considered breaking changes and will be available in Blazorise v2.0.

 ## Should You Migrate To .NET 7?